-The Manufacturing Purchasing Managers Index registered a 57.7 percent reading in October.
-Despite a small decline, the index remains well above neutral and is a positive sign for the manufacturing sector.
+The Manufacturing Purchasing Managers’ Index from the Institute for Supply Management registered a 54.2 percent reading in February.
+Despite a small decline, the index remains above neutral—a positive sign for the manufacturing sector.

 Real gross domestic product rose at a 2.6 percent annualized rate in the fourth quarter, putting the calendar year growth at 2.9 percent, the fastest pace since 2015.
 Consumer prices rose 1.5 percent in the quarter, putting the calendar year increase at 2.0 percent, the fastest since 2011, and the seventh year in a row with a pace of two percent or less.